amrosnik/adventure_scrape/README.md

 It's a mini-batched LSTM network.
 I tried several different architectures and didn't get excellent performance, but please write me if you do!

+If you'd like to read a more in-depth look at the data, I wrote a Medium post: https://medium.com/@catcherinthepi/adventure-scrape-text-mining-on-adventure-time-transcripts-8a50d09c2b6d?sk=b6a9bdd006ed9c1644ebe638ba3f01eb

 Cheers,
 Andreana